salamabuahmad/intro-to-systems-programming/README.md

 # Intro to Systems Programming Coursework

-This repository contains selected coursework projects from an Intro to Systems Programming course.
+This repository contains selected coursework projects from an Intro to Systems Programming course (equivalent to OOP course).

 The projects focus on C, C++, object-oriented programming, data structures, memory management, templates, exceptions, file I/O, and Python scripting.